-Highlights From the August 2017 Farm Income Forecast
+Highlights From the August 2018 Farm Income Forecast

-Median household income, which fell 6 percent in 2015, is forecast to remain level at $76,831 in 2017.
-Median farm income earned by farm households in 2016 is estimated to be negative at -$940 and forecast to dip slightly (to -$1,325) in 2017.
-In recent years, slightly more than half of farm households have lost money on their farming operations each year.
-Most of these households earn positive off-farm income—and median off-farm income is forecast to increase 2.3 percent next year, from $66,468 in 2016 to $67,969 in 2017.
+Median household income fell 6 percent in 2015 and has since decreased slightly.
+It is forecast to fall 0.7 percent from its 2017 level (2.8 percent in inflation-adjusted terms) to $75,474.
+Median farm income earned by farm households is estimated at -$800 in 2017 and is forecast to decline to -$1,691 in 2018.
+In recent years, slightly more than half of farm households have had negative farm income each year.
+Most of these households earn positive off-farm income—and median off-farm income is forecast to increase 2.8 percent from $67,500 in 2017 to $69,392 in 2018.
 (Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.)

-- Farm Sector Income and Finances for a discussion of the full farm sector income forecast
+- Farm Sector Income and Finances for a discussion of the full farm sector income forecast.

-- Farm Household Well-being for a discussion of the farm household income forecast
+- Farm Household Well-being for a discussion of the farm household income forecast.

-- Farm Income and Wealth Statistics for the complete 2017 farm income forecast data and full history of U.S. and State farm sector estimates.
+- Farm Income and Wealth Statistics for the complete 2018 farm income forecast data and full history of U.S. and State farm sector estimates.

 - Charts and Maps About Your State, Charts and Maps of U.S. Farm Sector Balance Sheet Data, and Charts and Maps of U.S. Farm Income Statement Data for farm sector data visualizations.

 - Farm Household Income and Characteristics for data related to farm household income and characteristics.